viklund/FEGA-onboarding/README.md

 - Involved in **outreach or training aspects** of establishing a Federated EGA node?
 Start [here](#outreach-and-training-aspects-of-establishing-a-node)!
   - For data stewards, support officers, outreach/communications officers, etc.

-**Links are broken - should link to new pages with organised materials.**
+**These links don't point anywhere - they should link to new pages with organised materials.**

 ## What does the journey look like?